Scholarship Program Chair: Al O'Konski

 2009 Washington DC Post Scholarship Recipients

 2005 Washington DC Post Scholarship Recipients

 SAME is a professional Society, one of the oldest and most respected in the Nation.
 It maintains the highest standards of professionalism, fosters exchange of ideas, and encourages teamwork between military and civilian engineers and architects.
 This union of military and civilian design professionals has increased the engineer potential of the United States and helps our Nation "stay ready."
 As its Charter acclaims, The Society is "Dedicated to National Defense."

-The Washington DC Post (Chapter) of the Society is made up of over 1,400 individual members and 140 corporate members.
-The Post offers scholarships annually to architectural and engineering college students, with an emphasis on those in the Washington DC Post area.
+The Washington DC Post (Chapter) of the Society offers scholarships annually to architectural and engineering college students, with an emphasis on those in the Washington DC Post area.

 The Washington DC Post's active Scholarship Program and its leaders regularly interface on a with the Washington DC metropolitan universities.
 The Post has established on-going relationships with Catholic University, University of Maryland, Howard University, George Washington University, and Rensselaer Polytechnic Institute.
 Scholarships are awarded to students in the engineering, architecture and other sciences departments.

 Scholarship applications are reviewed in April and awards are announced in May.
 Scholarship applicants must meet the following criteria to be eligible: